awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_3_Pricing_Models/Lab Guide.md

 ## 1. View an RI report<a name="ri_report"></a>
 We are going to view the RI reports within AWS Cost Explorer, to understand the recommendations and possible purchases we should make.

-1. Log in to the console, go to the **AWS Cost Explorer** service page:
+1. Log into the console as an IAM user with the required permissions, go to the **AWS Cost Explorer** service page:
 ![Images/AWSRI1.png](Images/AWSRI1.png)

 2. In the left menu select **Recommendations**: